Vianovo

 Vianovo is a United States and Mexico-based management and communication consultancy.
-The firm serves as a strategic advisor to corporations, startups and non-profit organizations on brand, policy and crisis issues.
+The firm advises corporations, startups and non-profit organizations on brand, policy and crisis issues.
 The bipartisan firm was founded in 2005 by political strategists Blaine Bull, Matthew Dowd, Tucker Eskew and James Taylor.
 Many of the firm's partners were previously senior staff members on presidential campaigns, at the White House, and on Capitol Hill.

 Company overview

 Vianovo is a management, advocacy and communication consultancy with offices in Austin, Dallas-Fort Worth, Washington, D.C. and Mexico City.
 The firm's services include opinion research, strategic planning, public campaigns, issue advocacy, public relations, coalition building, crisis management and cross-border expansion.
 Vianovo serves as an advisor to corporations, startups and non-profit organizations.

 Notable clients have included AT&T, the Bill & Melinda Gates Foundation, the NBA, Malaria No More, Valeant Pharmaceuticals, and Bears for Leadership Reform.
 The firm also has an investment group, Vianovo Ventures, which partners with and supports startups.

 Vianovo is led by eight partners: Blaine Bull, Tucker Eskew, Matthew Miller, Billy Moore, Katherine Nash Goehring, Robert Norcross, Michael Shannon and James Taylor.
 Other key Vianovo staff members include vice presidents Julie Hillrichs, Elizabeth Lippincott, Cesar Martinez, Lori McClure and senior advisor M.C.
 Andrews.